 In order to unite two tables there are a couple of requirements:

 - The number of columns must be the same for both select statements.

 - The columns, in order, must be of the same data type.

-When rows are combined duplicate rows are eliminated.
+Combining rows eliminates duplicates.
 If you want to keep all rows from both select statement’s results use the ALL keyword